dell-mic/nuxt-render-on-scroll/README.md

 ](https://github.com/petr-nazarov/vue-render-on-scroll) and adopted for SSR usage in Nuxt.js:
 Adding `v-if="false"` to the content of the component as long as the component is not in the current viewport or while in SSR mode.

-Nevertheless it should still be usable independent of Nuxt via stock Vue.
+Nevertheless, it should still be usable independent of Nuxt with stock Vue.

-## install
+## Install
 ```sh
 yarn add nuxt-render-on-scroll
 # OR